The Crow (1994 film): Development

 James O'Barr wrote what would become The Crow as a means to cope with the unexpected death of his fiancée, who was killed by a drunk driver.
 The first meeting O'Barr had with a major studio was quickly dismissed after the studio's vision for the film was a musical with Michael Jackson as the lead.
 Around the time of The Crows publication, writer John Shirley had pitched Angry Angel to Caliber Press, who turned it down due to similarities with The Crow.
 Shirley sought the comic out and decided to adapt it into a film.
 O'Barr was receptive and agreed to workshop the film with Shirley and producer Jeff Most, turning down a significant offer from New Line Cinema in the process.
 O'Barr oversaw three different script treatments by Shirley and Most before directly collaborating on the first two drafts of the screenplay.
 Shirley penned the third and fourth draft by himself which awarded him screenplay credit by the Writers Guild of America.
 Most claimed to have written a "substantial proportion" of the script, but was denied credit due to a rule in the WGA which prohibited producers from receiving credit.
 The addition of producer Edward Pressman gave The Crow further momentum, but Shirley would be fired during development after clashing with a development head at Pressman's studio.
 Splatterpunk writer David J. Schow was brought in for rewrites.
 From a suggestion by Most, Pressman primarily pursued music video and commercial directors to helm the film; Julien Temple being Most's top choice.
 Australian filmmaker Alex Proyas was hired to direct the film.
 Paramount Pictures picked up the distribution rights and slotted an August 1993 release date.

 Christian Slater and River Phoenix were early considerations for the role of Eric Draven.
 Shirley and Most pushed for Slater while Pressman wanted River Phoenix.
-Brandon Lee was suggested to play Draven, but O'Barr was unconvinced fearing he wouldn't be suited for the material.
+Brandon Lee was suggested to play Draven, but O'Barr was unconvinced fearing he would not be suited for the material.
 However, Lee won O'Barr over and was given the role shortly thereafter.
-Lee dropped 20 pounds to portray Draven and worked closely with the crew to shape the film, co-choreographing his action sequences with Jeff Imada, performing most of his stunts, and removing a subplot due to its Asian stereotyping.
+Lee dropped 20 pounds to portray Draven and worked closely with the crew to shape the film, co-choreographing his action sequences with Jeff Imada, performing most of his stunts, and removing a subplot due to its East Asian stereotyping.
 Rochelle Davis, Ernie Hudson, Michael Wincott, Bai Ling, Sofia Shinas, Michael Massee, David Patrick Kelly, Tony Todd, and Jon Polito rounded out the supporting cast.